xdNecron/TSVFilter/README.md

 This script was created for filtering XCMS output files in **scpecific format** and cannot be used for other files.
 Before using, confirm that the file has all of the columns listed below.

+This repository only contains the source code and necesarry resources.
+You can download and change the code however you wish for your needs.

 #### Required column names:
 * fold
 * updown